BlackwoodAR/lab02/README.md

 # Lab 02 -- Chapter 01

 ## Define the followint terms:
-* object, An Instance of a class
+* object, An instance of a class.
-* class, The kind of object
+* class, Blueprint that defines how to create an object.
-* instance, A particular object
+* instance, Specific realization of any object.
-* method, How to communicate with an object
+* method, A Collection of statements, in a class, used to manipulate(mutators) or access(accessors) information from an object of that class.
-* signature, Information to invoke a method
+* signature, Name of the method and type of parameter.
-* parameter, Additional information for a task in a method
+* parameter, An input of the method.
-* type, Kind of values a parameter can take
+* type, Defines what values the parameter is allowed to be.
-* state, Set of values of all attributes that define an object
+* state, Set of values describing an object
-* source code, Code of a class that determines behavior
+* source code, Collection of written commands that compiles to create an executable program.
-* return value, Methods that you can call
+* return value, Output of a method
-* compiler, Translates java code into machine code
+* compiler, Transforms source code into computer language.(forces the computer to read the instructions)

 ## In Chapter 1 we have mentioned the data types int and String.
 Java has more predefined data types.
 Find out what they are and what they are used for.
 To do this, you can check Appendix B, or look it up in another Java book or in an online Java language manual.
 One such manual is at [http://download.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html](http://download.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html)